Shuffle/Shuffle-docs/docs/configuration.md

 ## Updating Shuffle

+`From version v1.1 onwards, we will use ghcr.io/shuffle/* registry instead of ghcr.io/frikky/*`

 As long as you use Docker, updating Shuffle is pretty straight forward.
 To make sure you're as secure and up to date as possible, do this as much as you please.
-To use a specific version of Shuffle, check out [specific version](/docs/configuration#specific_versioning)
+To use a specific version of Shuffle, check out [specific version](/docs/configuration#specific_versioning).
+We recommend always sticking to the "latest" tag, and if you want experimental changes, use the "nightly" tag.

-While being in the main repository:
+While being in the main repository, here is how to update Shuffle:

 ```
 docker-compose down
 git pull
 docker-compose pull
 docker-compose up -d
-docker pull frikky/shuffle:app_sdk
 ```

 **PS: This will NOT update your apps, meaning they may be outdated.
 To update your apps, go to /apps and click both buttons in the top right corner (reload apps locally & Download from Github)**

 ## Specific Versioning

 To use a specific version of Shuffle, you'll need to manually edit the Docker-Compose.yml file to reflect the version - usually for the frontend and backend, but sometimes also the other containers.
-You can [see all our released versions here](https://github.com/frikky?tab=packages).
-We recommend keeping the same version for the frontend and backend, and **not** to keep them separate as the image below shows.
+You can [see all our released versions here](https://github.com/orgs/Shuffle/packages).
+We recommend keeping the same version for the frontend and backend, and **not** to keep them separate, as seen in the image below.

 ![image](https://user-images.githubusercontent.com/5719530/169809608-325b5e9f-af44-45ab-83e1-c2acbcaf206a.png)